redeyes/redeyes/README.md

 Or more precisely, it's impossible to implement this function in terms of `ap`, `map`, or `point`.

-`Applicative`s heavily rely on the compositional properties of curried functions.
+The classic formulation of `Applicative` relies heavily on the compositional properties of curried functions.

-If you have a function of arity 2, and it's curried, you just have to call `ap` twice to apply each argument in turn.
+If you have a function of arity 2, and it's curried, you just call `ap` twice to apply each argument in turn.
 If your function is not curried, it's easy enough to curry it.
 This is how Scalaz implements all of the `liftN` and `applyN` functions defined in `Apply`.

 But interestingly, invertible functions cannot be curried!